Cream of Celery Leaves Soup

 Frequently Asked Questions:

-What are more uses for celery leaves?
+What are more things to do with celery leaves?

 Fresh celery leaves can be used like any herb.
 Therefore, you can: